 MSG, or monosodium glutamate, is a flavor enhancer hiding in foods you eat at restaurants and in packaged items on grocery store shelves.
 You can also find it in the spice aisle of most supermarkets.
 Manufacturers like it because it’s inexpensive and adds flavor to food.
 But too much of it could spell trouble for your waistline.
 Why?
 A new study links MSG with weight gain.

 MSG and Weight Gain: Is There a Link?

 According to a study published in the American Journal of Clinical Nutrition, people who get greater quantities of MSG in their diet are more likely to gain weight.
 When Chinese researchers compared MSG consumption among more than 10,000 healthy Chinese men and women, they found those who got more than 5 grams of MSG a day in their diet were 33% more likely to tip the scales too high.
-This was true even after they controlled for other variables that could cause weight gain such as the amount of calories they took in daily, activity level, age and sex.
+This was true even after they controlled for other variables that could cause weight gain such as the number of calories they took in daily, activity level, age, and sex.

 MSG as a Cause of Weight Gain

 This isn’t the first study to link MSG and weight gain.
 Research carried out at the University of North Carolina found a three times higher rate of obesity among frequent MSG users.
 Animal studies also confirm these findings.

 Most people think of MSG as a flavor enhancer used in Chinese restaurants, but you don’t have to order Chinese food to get a taste of this controversial flavor enhancer.
 It’s hiding in foods you order at fast food restaurants and in many packaged foods including chips, soup mixes, salad dressings, gravy mixes, soy sauce, lunch meats and more.